GSA/idmanagement.gov/_implement/distribute-fcpca.md

     cd /etc/pki/ca-trust/source/anchors/
     ```

-1. Copy your verified copy of FCPCA into the folder and set permissions with the following commands:
+1. Copy your verified copy of FCPCAG2 into the folder and set permissions with the following commands:

     ``` bash
     sudo cp [PATH\]fcpcag2.crt .